 Gender roles - Sex, as far as I am concerned, is strictly about which sexual organs/hormones you have.
 I do not believe that having different sexual organs/hormones makes two individuals significantly different in any other way.
 I believe this is fundamentally a societal construct.
 As a societal construct, though, it is real, and my ideal is to see that construct be more flexible, more reflective of the diversity within genders, and to eliminate the idea that one gender is "better" or "should" be less equal than the other.
 I completely support transgender people; being in the wrong body is being in the wrong body.

 Class - economic and social - In my society, economic classes are simply a fact of life.
 They are in most societies.
 I believe the rich are obligated to help the poor.
 In fact, I was thinking this morning that I'd like to see a law put in place that one cannot refuse to grant the request of someone for a needed thing (like food) so long as fulfilling the request would not be detrimental to themselves.
 Yes, this would take a long time to hash out in court, and many cases would be fought, but I believe it would be worth it in the end.
 If a starving person asks you for food that you have in abundance and you refuse him or her nourishment, yes, I believe you are a danger to humanity.
-Controversial, I know.
+Controversial and complicated, I know.
 I think social classes come down, ultimately, to the educated and the uneducated.
 I would like to see a world in which EVERYONE was educated.
 Just thinking about it is incredibly exciting.

-Pornography, especially what constitutes child pornography (e.g., is virtual child porn as bad as the real thing?). - Fantasy is not reality, and may help prevent real harm from occurring.
+Pornography, especially what constitutes child pornography (e.g. is virtual child porn as bad as the real thing?). - Fantasy is not reality, and may help prevent real harm from occurring.
 As mentioned elsewhere, children cannot generally give knowledgeable consent.
 In the gray area of sex between children who have consented to each other without outside interference, I generally support the idea of age ranges.
 When there is a dramatic age difference, the question of authority comes into play and I feel it is better to err on the side of caution, particularly in a sexually repressed and maladjusted society like the one I live in.
 When it comes to adults, I don't want people victimized in the sex industry and don't want victimized people in the sex industry.
 I do believe one can make a healthy choice to work in the sex industry and that more people are doing so than did in the past.
 I think erotic films can be part of a healthy sex life.

 Racism - Race is not actually a scientific concept, but racism is very much a reality.
 I believe that humanity benefits from diversity.
 I believe we need to do everything we can to eradicate racism.
 This is another dealbreaker.
 Again, the chasm between us is simply too deep if you think racism is in ANY way okay.